mohitarora8181/promper/README.md

 ## Privacy & Data Usage

 Promper only processes the text in your current conversation when you explicitly trigger enhancement with the keyboard shortcut.
 No conversation data is stored beyond what's necessary for the immediate enhancement.
 All API communication is secured with industry-standard encryption.

-## Support

-For issues, feature requests, or contributions, please visit our [GitHub repository](https://github.com/yourusername/promper) or contact us at support@promper.ai.

-## License

-MIT License - See LICENSE file for details.

 ---